pepecortes/spotair/DEV_LOG.md

 	The site will not work: 'spotair' database does not exist yet + there is not any user available Navigate to dbadmin.localhost (or the adminer host:port) and create  'spotair' database (collation 'utf8mb4_general_ci')
-	  Refresh: docker-compose down -v &&	docker-compose up Navigate again to dbamin and create a Photographe + an 'admin' User (link to the Photographe just created, group=1, passwordHash unchanged -corresponds to "membres!"-) docker-compose exec web bash & npm run watch (this will create the client-side javascript) Navigate to localhost:3001, then Admin, and create some database entries
+	  Refresh: docker-compose down -v &&	docker-compose up The first items of each model table (id=1) is a "none": you might need to create it Navigate again to dbamin and create a Photographe + an 'admin' User (link to the Photographe just created, group=1, passwordHash unchanged -corresponds to "membres!"-) docker-compose exec web bash & npm run watch (this will create the client-side javascript) Navigate to localhost:3001, then Admin, and create some database entries